workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 ## Project Structure ( Without files for deployment on render )

-- `Flask/` - Parent folder which contains the project files.
+- `for_deployment` - Name of repository / Contains all project files.
-- `model/` - Random Forest and Support Vector Classifiers and the scaler used for model training.
+- `model/` - Random Forest and Support Vector Classifiers & scaler used for model training.
 - `static/` - Contains static files such as CSS, JavaScript, and images.
 - `templates/` - Contains HTML templates for the project.
 - `VirtlEnv/` - Python virtual environment.